 Single Point data can be viewed on the analyzer screen.
-A Microsoft Windows® compatible program PhyAI.exe is available, (from www.phymetrix.com/software/ click on "Analyzer Interface") which allows the user to view and/or erase the Single Point or Continuous data in the analyzer's memory.
+A personal computer Microsoft Windows® compatible program PhyAI.exe is available, which allows the user to view and/or erase the Single Point or Continuous data in the analyzer's memory.